 • Empty completely the fuel tank.
-Drain the carburetor float chamber by loosening the drain bolt located at the bottom; this is to prevent fuel deposits from building up causing the transmission to clog.
+Drain the carburetor float chamber by loosening the drain bolt; this is to prevent fuel deposits from building up causing the transmission to clog.

 Gasoline commonly gives amount of flammable vapours.
 Store your bike in a well ventilated place, switch the ignition key to OFF position.
 Do not smoke and avoid generation of ignition sources.
 Gasoline is hazardous material and needs to be disposed of properly.